For the World Is Hollow and I Have Touched the Sky: Legacy

 Captive Universe, 1969 novel by Harry Harrison, in which a centuries-long voyage in an asteroid ship is being undertaken with the population largely ignorant to their status, a decision made by the mission planners in the belief that the crew's resolve could not have endured otherwise.

 The Starlost, 1973, a Canadian Sci-Fi series about a sleeper ship, in which most of the passengers are unaware that their "world" is, in fact, a spaceship.

 Macrolife, a 1979 novel by George Zebrowski, which explores the notion of humanity exploiting hollowed-out asteroids as spacecraft for survival and colonization.

 For the World Is Hollow and I Have Touched the Sky (2004), featured song on Iris EP by Swedish post-rock band Jeniferever.

 Season 1 episode 4 of The Orville (2017) the crew discover an inhabited ship in which the inhabitants do not realize they are onboard.

 Home video release

 "For the World is Hollow and I have Touched the Sky" was released in 1988 on LaserDisc in the United States.
 It was published by Paramount Home Video, and was released as pair with "The Tholian Web".
 Star Trek titles were popular on the growing home video market in the 1980s, the Star Trek II film had helped establish the home video market.

 This episode was released in Japan on December 21, 1993 as part of the complete season 3 LaserDisc set, Star Trek: Original Series log.3.
-A trailer for this and the other episodes was also included on and additional disc, and the episode had English and Japanese audio tracks.
+A trailer for this and the other episodes was also included on an additional disc, and the episode had English and Japanese audio tracks.
 The cover script was スター・トレック TVサードシーズン for the set.